 Anyone in these risk groups is more likely to develop serious complications of flu, such as pneumonia, so it is recommended that they have a flu vaccine every year to protect them.

 The best time to have a flu vaccine is in the autumn, from the beginning of October to early November, but you can have it until January.
 Ask your GP.

 The flu vaccine is given as an annual nasal spray to:

-- children aged two to 18 years at risk of flu
+- children aged 2 to 18 years at risk of flu

-- healthy children aged two and three years
+- healthy children aged 2 years-old and 3 years-old

 Read more about the flu nasal spray for children.